Most eCommerce businesses experience a few good marketing wins and then they get stuck.

 This is a great guide from Optinmonster that goes in-depth into some of the classic site improvements you could make to improve your conversion rate.

-Here’s a great guide by Neil Patel that brings in that SEO angle into the conversation and helps bridge the gap between SEO and CRO.
+Here’s a great guide by Neil Patel that brings that SEO angle into the conversation and helps bridge the gap between SEO and CRO.

 This is a great post by Convertize that introduces a lot of the research and the psychology that’s used in conversion rate optimization and provides a really great background on the science behind it.
 Super interesting read.